jacobfulano/covid-mundana/_posts/2019-03-24-plotting-covid19-dataset.md

 ## How to access the data

-We can download a straightforward dataset constructed by the Center for Systems Science and Engineering (CCSE) at Johns Hopkins (JHU): [https://data.humdata.org/dataset/novel-coronavirus-2019-ncov-cases](https://data.humdata.org/dataset/novel-coronavirus-2019-ncov-cases)
+We can download the [Novel Coronavirus (COVID-19) Cases Data](https://data.humdata.org/dataset/novel-coronavirus-2019-ncov-cases) constructed by the [Center for Systems Science and Engineering (CCSE)](https://systems.jhu.edu) at Johns Hopkins University (JHU).
 The data has been collected since January 22, 2020, and is organized into two `csv` files.
 These files are updated twice daily:
 * `time_series_covid19_confirmed_global.csv`
 * `time_series_covid19_deaths_global.csv`